elliotclowes/learnt.me/Articles Read/2024-01/Article — Johnny Decimal-ising my life. I finally got round to using the Johnny… - by Colin Wren ....md

 It’s also given me a system to map every aspect of my life and being able to see a full hierarchy of everything I’ve done so far was really cool.

-I was also able to find that Bitcoin wallet which, while I don’t have the password, means I might even have some long-forgotten riches waiting for me.